-This article and tips were provided, by De Tullio Law Firm, to the British Consulate in 2011.
-Although the article pertains to a Calabrian case, information is relevant to all off-plan properties in Italy, wherever they are located.
+This article was originally provided by De Tullio Law Firm to the British Consulate in 2011.
+While the article pertains to a Calabrian case, information is relevant to off-plan properties throughout Italy.

-If you are looking for additional information about off-plan properties purchases in Italy, you will find another blog post here about your legal position regarding delivery delays.
+If you are looking for additional information about off-plan properties purchases in Italy, you will find a series of articles on the subject if you use our search tool, including a post here about your legal position regarding delivery delays.

-- Remember that only the Italian version of the contract is valid in an Italian court.
-So either commission the translation yourself from an independent translator or have any translation which provided to you checked over for discrepancies by an independent qualified person.
+So, either commission the translation yourself from an independent translator or, get any translation you receive checked by an independent qualified person.

-- The amount paid in deposit for an off-plan development should be up to around 10%.
+The amount you pay as a deposit for an off-plan development should be up to around 10%.
 Seek legal advice if you are asked for more than that.

-- As the building work progresses, the contractors should accompany any request for further payment with a list of the work done (‘stato avanzamento lavori’) which can be verified if necessary by an independent surveyor or architect before payment is made.
-This procedure should be indicated in the preliminary contract.
+As the building work progresses, the developer should accompany any request for further payments with a list of the work done (‘stato avanzamento lavori’).
+Ask an independent surveyor or architect to check the list before you make any payment.
+The preliminary contract should include a payment plan.

-We are advised by lawyers that when you buy off plan you are entitled to receive a bank loan guarantee that should be annexed to the preliminary contract.
-In case of bankruptcy that bank loan guarantee will often represent the only protection of your investment.
-If you are obtaining bank loan guarantees, have a qualified professional check that they are legally compliant.
+When you buy an off-plan property, you should receive a bank loan guarantee.
+This must be an annex to the preliminary contract.
+If the developer becomes insolvent, this bank loan guarantee will often represent the only protection you have for your investment.
+If you have already received a bank loan guarantee, have a qualified professional check that it complies with Italian law.